feiglab/ProteinStructureEmbedding/README.md

 ## Installation

-Before you can run the models and use the codebase, you need to set up your environment:
+Before you can run the models, you need to set up your environment:

 1. **Clone the repository:**